 Each VMN candidate works on a team project in conservation education or stewardship in their host town to complete their master naturalist training.
 Projects tend to fall into eight major categories: wildlife monitoring, riparian restoration, natural area inventory and assessment, pollinator habitat enhancement, invasive plant and animal management, school programs, nature art events, and public natural history walks.

-In the spring of 2019, five UVM students worked with VMN to document some of the 25 projects running at that time.
-A representative sample of those projects are showcased below.
+In the spring of 2019, five UVM students in Zac Ispa-Landa’s Environmental Problem Solving and Impact Assessment course (NR206) worked with VMN to document some of the 25 projects running at that time.
+A representative sample of those projects is showcased below.
 Thank you (from left to right) Annie Barkan, Alison Davis, Jessica Savage, Cassidy Motahari and Amanda Duffy (not pictured) for all of your hard work and creativity on this and on the documentary featured on our home page (photo by Cheryl Dorschner.)

 Vermont Master Naturalist (VMN) teams partnered with the Burlington Mammal Tracking Project (https://www.trackingvt.org/) to monitor wildlife corridors in Burlington and South Burlington.
 Since its start in 2015, the Mammal Tracking Project has collected over 800 observations of how fox, fisher, bobcat, coyote, otter and seven other large mammals find habitat and travel corridors in the Champlain Valley.
 These data are crucial advocacy tool for city planners, local conservation organizations, and the general public for making decisions with wildlife in mind.